 Two amazing annual whisky events:

 The National Whisky Festival of Scotland features over 30 exhibitors from some of the most exciting names in whisky and with over 100 different whiskies to try – all of which are included in the ticket price – this is truly a whisky lover’s paradise.
-After a successful 3 years, with events in Glasgow, Edinburgh and Paisley, this year it will be at the wonderful city of Aberdeen on the 14th of September.
+After a successful 6 years, with events in Glasgow, Edinburgh and Paisley, this year (2022) it will be at the wonderful cities of Aberdeen and Edinburgh on the 10th of September and the 10th of December respectively.
 Although, if you miss this one, there is always next year!

-If you enjoy participating in whisky events, head over to Eventbrite for information on other events taking place.
+If you enjoy participating in whisky events, head over to our recent blog publication for information on other whisky festivals taking place.